vmenger/deduce/docs/source/tutorial.md

 ### Implementing custom components

-It's possible and even recommended to implement the following custom components,  `Annotator`, `AnnotationProcessor`, `Redactor` and `Tokenizer`.
+It's possible to implement the following custom components,  `Annotator`, `AnnotationProcessor`, `Redactor` and `Tokenizer`.
 This is done by implementing the abstract classes defined in the `docdeid` package, which is described here: [docdeid docs - docdeid components](https://docdeid.readthedocs.io/en/latest/tutorial.html#docdeid-components).

-In our case, we can directly add or remove custom document processors by interacting with the `deduce.processors` attribute directly:
+In our case, we can add or remove custom document processors by interacting with the `deduce.processors` attribute directly:

 ```python
 from deduce import Deduce